Priscy4163/Group5_Bioinformatics/README.md

 ## ABOUT THE GROUP

-Group 5 is comprising of fifteen members and is headed by Priscillia U. Faith who is assisted by Alamin Auwal.We are each developing our scripts using different programming languages.
+Group five is comprising of fifteen members and is headed by Priscillia U. Faith who is assisted by Alamin Auwal, we are working collectively as a team to achieve our aim and  are each developing our scripts using different programming languages.

 ## NAMES OF ALL MEMBERS.

 Salihu S. Salihu.

-Priscillia U. Faith.
+Priscillia U. Faith
+.
 Aishatu Umar Haliru.

 Yusuf Ibrahim.

-Alamin Awal.
+Alamin Auwal.

 Abubakar M. Jingi.

 Nasiba Ibrahim.

 Auwal Samaila.

 Basma Yusuf Zubairu.

 Shuaibu A. Isah.

 Khadija Naseer.

 Balkisu Ayuba M.

 Habiba Usman Adamu.

 Muawiya Adamu.

 Aishatu Dahiru.

 ## NAME AND PROGRAMMING LANGUAGE USED.